runceel/ReactiveProperty/MkDocs/docs/getting-started/wpf.md

 ## Create a project
 - Create a WPF App (.NET Framework) project.
+    - Have to use upper than .NET Framework 4.6.1.
 - Install ReactiveProperty from NuGet.

 ## Edit codes